Frontline Supervisor Training

-The workforce challenge continues to brew in the long-term care industry.
-There is a shortage of nurses and direct care workers, an elderly population reaching significant numbers by 2030 and a diminishing number of potential family caregivers.
-These different segments have started intersecting and impacting delivery of healthcare services and the recruitment and retention of direct care workers to long-term care.
-This will continue to have far-reaching implications and pose significant strain and challenges for the current healthcare model.
+Workforce challenges continues to affect the long-term care sector.
+There is a shortage of nurses and direct care workers, an elderly population reaching significant numbers, and a diminishing number of potential family caregivers.
+These issues will continue to have far-reaching implications and pose significant strain and challenges for the current healthcare model.

-The U.S. Census Bureau states, "By 2030, the number of Americans aged sixty-five years and older is projected to exceed seventy million, representing 20% of the population" (2012).
-The Institute of Medicine projects that the United States will need an additional 3.5 million long-term health care workers by 2030 to simply maintain the ratio of workers per older U.S. resident (2008).
-By 2050, there is a 40% chance that someone who is 65 years old will likely live to age 90 (Experience Corps, 2010).
+The U.S. Census Bureau states, "By 2030, the number of Americans aged sixty-five years and older is projected to exceed seventy million, representing 20% of the population," (2012).
+The Institute of Medicine projects that the United States will need an additional 3.5 million long-term health care workers by 2030 to simply maintain the ratio of workers per elderly U.S. resident (2008).
+Alongside this shortage, Americans are living longer, and by 2050, there is a 40% chance that someone who is 65 years old will likely live to age 90 (Experience Corps, 2010).

 Attracting and retaining direct elder care workers is a challenge and these workers are at a premium.
-Turnover in the long-term services and supports industry is high.
-The population is aging.
-It is critical to find qualified people to work in this industry.
-One opportunity is to provide frontline supervisor training to assist in developing both current and future leaders.
+Turnover in the long-term services and supports industry is high while the population continues to age.
+It is critical that we find and encourage qualified people to work in this industry.
+One opportunity we are pursuing is to provide frontline supervisor training to assist in developing both current and future leaders.

-The goal of the frontline supervisor training is to provide leadership principles and practices that are consistently applied by all supervisors.
-When employees work in an environment with improved levels of respect, trust and accountability, a superabundance of new ideas, creativity, engagement and ownership will improve retention, productivity, and efficiency beyond current levels.
+The goal of the frontline supervisor training is to provide leadership principles and share practices that are consistently applied by all supervisors.
+When employees work in an environment with improved levels of respect, trust and accountability, an abundance of new ideas, creativity, engagement and ownership can emerge and bring efficiency beyond current levels.

 As a result of the training, participants will be able to:

-- Develop skills to encourage the team members to increase performance, learning and job satisfaction.
+- Develop skills to encourage team members to increase performance, learning and job satisfaction.

 - Discuss the fundamental characteristics of leadership